Testing Proxmox restores before you rely on them

 Time the restore from start to first useful login.
 That gives you a real recovery point, not a comforting guess.
 If the process takes 12 minutes once and 47 minutes the next time, that is useful data.
 It tells you what a bad night will look like.

 Compare the restored VM against the last known good state.
 Check hostname, IP address, disks, and service versions.
 A restore that boots with the wrong NIC mapping or a stale config file still counts as broken.
-Dry work, but cheaper than discovering it after a failure.
+It is dull work, but it is cheaper than finding out after a failure.

 Where snapshot strategy and backup retention still fall short